Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 Using strings in the unpacked`.EXE`, suggests that infected machines will connect to `http://www.malwareanalysis.com` and in addition a running service named `MalService`

 ---
-# Lab 1-3

-## Executive Summary
-## Indicators of Compromise
-## Mitigations
-## Evidence

----
-# Lab 1-4

-## Executive Summary
-## Indicators of Compromise
-## Mitigations
-## Evidence

 ## Tools used and their functions
 - PeID : For confirming whether a file is packed or obfuscated
-- Strings: A sysinternals program that shows the strings in a program
+- BinText: A sysinternals GUI program that shows the strings in a program
 - PEView: Shows useful summary information about the portable executable(s), including compile time and imports
 - Dependency Walker: For showing imports
-_ Resource Hacker: Allows for viewing of objects in the resource section of the portable executable, and also enabling to extract data from the portable executable.